simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-blockchain-for-secure-authentication-and-identity-management/index.en.md

 ### Immutable Records

 Another feature of blockchain is its **immutable records**.
-Once a transaction is recorded on the blockchain, it cannot be altered or deleted.
+Once a transaction is recorded on the blockchain, it can't be altered or deleted.
 This ensures that all transactions are transparent and tamper-proof.

 ### Public/Private Key Cryptography